Jetted and Turbulent Stellar Deaths: New LVK-Detectable Gravitational Wave Sources: Multimessenger events

-LGRBs are likely to be rich multi-messenger events.
-While a coincident LGRB-GW detection is unlikely due to the weak on-axis GW emission, the GW signal is likely accompanied by a wide range of electromagnetic counterparts powered by the SN explosion and the cocoon: shock breakout in $ \gamma $- and X-rays (seconds to minutes), cooling emission and radioactive decay in UV/optical/IR (days to months), and broadband synchrotron (afterglow) emission (days to years) \cite{Lazzati2017,Nakar2017}.
-The earliest radiative signal emerges when the cocoon or SN shock wave breaks out from the star, producing a nearly coincident electromagnetic counterpart to the cocoon-powered GWs.
-However, the shock breakout signal originates in a thin layer, and primarily depends on the breakout shell velocity and structure of the progenitor star, rather than the total explosion energy \cite{Nakar2012,Gottlieb2018b}.
+Although joint LGRB-GW detection is unlikely due to the weak on-axis GW emission, the GW signal is likely accompanied by a wide range of electromagnetic counterparts powered by the SN explosion and the cocoon: shock breakout in $ \gamma $- and X-rays (seconds to minutes), cooling emission and radioactive decay in UV/optical/IR (days to months), and broadband synchrotron (afterglow) emission (days to years) \citep{Lazzati2017,Nakar2017}.
+For close-by CCSNe, neutrino detection is also possible, and will place even stronger constraints on the expected time of the GW signal.
+Thus, LGRBs are rich multi-messenger sources.
+The earliest radiative signal emerges when the cocoon or SN shock wave breaks out from the star, producing a nearly coincident electromagnetic counterpart to the GWs.
+However, the shock breakout signal originates in a thin layer, and primarily depends on the breakout shell velocity and structure of the progenitor star, rather than the total explosion energy \citep{Nakar2012,Gottlieb2018b}.
 Thus, although under favorable conditions of viewing angle and progenitor structure it is possible to detect a shock breakout in $ \gamma $-rays, those signals will typically go unnoticed.